Tiq Milan: Projects and campaigns

 Milan was featured in the national media campaign, Live Out Loud's Homecoming Project.
 The campaign sent successful LGBT people back to their hometown high schools to share knowledge, experience and lessons learned.
-He is a GLAAD Spirit Day Ambassador, encouraging millions of people to "go purple" as a sign of support for LGBT youth and to speak out against bullying.Ebony Goes Purple for Spirit Day, October 2014.
+He is a GLAAD Spirit Day Ambassador, encouraging millions of people to "go purple" as a sign of support for LGBT youth and to speak out against bullying.
 He and his wife were invited to MTV's the talk, part of the larger "Look Different" campaign.

 Tiq, Wade A. Davis, and Darnell L. Moore co-organized the This Is Luv campaign to elevate Black LGBTQ Affirming Love and combat stereotypes of Black communities being more homophobic than other communities.